Treating Headaches with Acupuncture and Natural Medicine

 Massage: Great for tension headaches and tight shoulders

 Yoga: Very important in many stress-related health problems.
-Many people have found permanent relief of their headaches through regular yoga practice.
+Many people have found permanent relief of their headaches through regular yoga practice

-I hope that this article has given you some new hope in treating headaches both safely and effectively.
+We hope that this article has given you some new hope in treating headaches both safely and effectively.